Skip to main content

 }

-var john = new Person {
+var butler = new Suspect { name = "Barnaby" }

 Fields can also be indexed as well with [] notation.
 This can be useful for function calls from game applications.
 As an example with the above class:

-const changeField = |instance, fieldName, newValue| {
+fn changeField |instance, fieldName, newValue| {

 instance[fieldName] = newValue